 Career enhancement offers an environment where nurses can grow in their profession and remain personally and professionally challenged.
-The Department of Nursing Education & Professional Practice Development provides a diversity of career paths in nursing that fulfill the desires of nurses for new and innovative opportunities that advance nursing practice.
+The Office of Nursing Education and Professional Development provides a diversity of career paths in nursing that fulfill the desires of nurses for new and innovative opportunities that advance nursing practice.

-In order to provide opportunities at the forefront of education for its nurses, Cleveland Clinic has sought out partnerships with academic institutions.
+In order to provide leading educational opportunities for its nurses, Cleveland Clinic has sought out partnerships with academic institutions.
 These affiliations open countless doors for nurses to advance and develop their careers.
 One opportunity for career development is through the Deans Roundtable Faculty Initiative.

 - Increase awareness of the nursing faculty shortage in Northeast Ohio